Have you ever wondered if you could place other plants next to rosemary in the garden?

 Garden Pests

 Rosemary can attract some common garden pests.
-Keep an eye out for aphids, thrips, spider mites, and whiteflies [2].
+Look for aphids, thrips, spider mites, and whiteflies [2].

 Plant Diseases

-Rosemary, like any plant, can be susceptible to diseases that affect its health and growth.
+Like any plant, rosemary is susceptible to diseases that affect its health and growth.
 Two of the most common diseases to watch out for with rosemary are root rot and powdery mildew.

 Therefore, regularly inspect your rosemary for signs of these diseases.
 Prompt treatment or prevention can help keep your plant healthy.